 The competitor with the better qualification rank can choose either the red or blue course.
+The selection must be made no later than when the competitor enters the start platform.

 In case one or both competitors do not complete the course, the competitor that has completed more gates will advance to the next round.